Photography was an inevitable career for me.

 I loved that rig.
 I still have it to this day.

-Shooting consistently in full manual mode taught me to how to use light to create compelling photographs of the the people and places around me.
+Shooting consistently in full manual mode taught me to how to use light to create compelling photographs of the world and the people around me.
 By the time I entered high school, I had graduated from an SLR camera to a Hasselblad medium format body.
 Armed with one normal and one telephoto lens, I carried that rig with me for years, first as the photographer for a high school newspaper and yearbook, then on personal projects.

 I was hooked on photography.